MicrosoftDocs/bot-docs/markdown-templates/markdown-template-for-new-articles.md

 description: Article description that will be displayed on landing pages and in most search results
 keywords: keywords, separated, by, commas
 author: GitHub-alias-of-only-one-author
+manager: rstand
-ms.topic: article
+ms.topic: topic-of-article

+ms.prod: botframework
+# the ms.service should be the section of the IA that the article is in, with the suffix -article.
+Some examples:
+# get-started article, sdk-reference-article
+ms.service: section-article

 # Date the article was updated
 ms.date: mm/dd/yyyy

-# Alias of the document reviewer
+# Alias of the document reviewer.
+Change to the appropriate person.
-ms.reviewer:
+ms.reviewer: rstand

+# Include the following line commented out
+#ROBOTS: Index
 ---
 # Markdown template for Bot Framework on Microsoft Docs (WIP)